 Hardanger embroidery is a beautiful counted embroidery technique which involves making small cutwork in between kolster blocks made with satin stitch.
 You can use pearl cotton embroidery floss to make these blocks and cut spaces in between with sharp scissors.
 Checkout the hardanger embroidery tutorial here

 This is a whitework embroidery technique similar to cutwork.
 The embroiderd fabric resembles lace so it is often called embroidered lace.

 18 Blackwork embroidery

-Named so because of the way it is done with black embroidery thread on white fabric.
+Named so because of the way it was originally done with black embroidery thread on white fabric.
+It is a very old technique.
 The main stitch used in this embroidery technique is double running stitch (also called Holbein stitch).
 Checkout the blackwork tutorial here

-This is a reversible work in that the back and the front looks the same.
+This is a reversible work in that, the back and the front look the same.